 Clinical Pathology

-Clinical pathologists examine animal tissue and fluids to diagnose diseases.
-They analyze blood, urine, and other biological samples in a laboratory to help diagnose infections, disorders, and cancers in animals.
+Clinical pathologists are the ones responsible for examining animal tissue and fluids.
+They analyze blood, urine, and other biological samples in a laboratory to support the diagnostic process.

 Dentistry